jwzhanggy/tinyBIG/docs/contact/contributing.md

 ## Send Feedbacks

-The best way to send feedback is to file an issue at [https://github.com/jwzhanggy/tinyBIG/issues](https://github.com/jwzhanggy/tinyBIG/issues).
+The best way to send feedback is to file an issue at the [project gitHub issue page](https://github.com/jwzhanggy/tinyBIG/issues).
 We will check and solve the reported issues periodically.

 If you are proposing a feature to be potentially added into `tinybig`: